Here at Experience Oz we love making new friends, especially when they are four-legged, winged or furry – they’re our favourite buddies!

 There’s no better way to start your day than with by sharing a meal alongside the Zoo’s droopy, cuddly koalas.
 Set inside the interactive koala exhibit you’ll feast on a hot breakfast buffet while in the best company.
-Guests will also be treated to informative talks about the koalas and cosy up to them for a memorable photo opportunity.
+Guests will also be treated to informative talks about the koalas and cozy up to them for a memorable photo opportunity.

 The breakfast is held every Saturday and Sunday at 7:15 am and 7:30 am.
 So wake up early and get ready for a day filled with feathers, fur, fear and fun as the breakfast ticket provides entry into the rest of the park for the remainder of the day.